 - Pandas Dataframe where each row is a separate scenario and column names refer to observed quantities.
-Pandas DataFrames are easily stored and read in from csv, excel, or databases, or created directly in Python. - List of dictionaries where each entry in the list is a separate scenario and the keys (or nested keys) refer to observed quantities.
+Pandas DataFrames are easily stored and read in from csv, excel, or databases, or created directly in Python. - List of Pandas Dataframe where each entry in the list is a separate scenario.
+Dataframes store observed quantities, referenced by index and column. - List of dictionaries where each entry in the list is a separate scenario and the keys (or nested keys) refer to observed quantities.
 Dictionaries are often preferred over DataFrames when using static and time series data.
 Dictionaries are easily stored and read in from json or yaml files, or created directly in Python. - List of json file names where each entry in the list contains a json file name for a separate scenario.
 This format is recommended when using large datasets in parallel computing.